YUANYUAN2222/Integrated-public-3D-skeleton-form-CML-library/README.md

 ## Introduction

+The purpose of our study is to utiliz a relatively small-scale motion dataset and removed irrelevant data by aligning a standardized skeleton scheme and data framework for ease usage of consyrcution researchers and practitioners.
+All activities in this study are grouped into five categories, including “production activities”, “unsafe activities”, “awkward activities”, “common activities”, and “other activities”.

 To that end, the developed construction motion library contains 225 types of activities and 146,480 samples; among them, 73 types of activities and 61,275 samples are highly related to construction activities.

-挑选出data source = ['CMU','HDM05','Berkeley','SBU']，四个可以修改的数据集。
-CML contains 137 types of activities and 6121+10 samples; among them, 53 types of activities and 4323+10 samples are highly related to construction activities.
+Howvever, according to the license of dataset, only four dataset allow reuse and public, data source = ['CMU','HDM05','Berkeley','SBU'], so we public those data in Figshare.It contains 137 types of activities and 6121+10 samples; among them, 53 types of activities and 4323+10 samples are highly related to construction activities.
+Meanwhile, we provides full codes in this repository, which could align the data from 16 datasets.

-Custom code in the generation of datasets

 ## Obtain reliable raw skeleton
 To obtain reliable raw skeleton data, we manually selected and download available 3D skeleton sources form the official website of the institutions.<br/>
 CMU Mocap dataset http://mocap.cs.cmu.edu<br/>
 HMD05 Mocap dataset http://resources.mpi-inf.mpg.de/HDM05/<br/>